mindspore-ai/docs/docs/mindspore/source_en/note/env_var_list.rst

        1: non-task sinking mode.
      -
-   * - MS_DEV_ENABLE_FALLBACK
+   * - MS_DEV_JIT_SYNTAX_LEVEL
-     - Fallback function is enabled when the environment variable is set to a value other than 0.
+     - Fallback function is enabled when the environment variable is set to 2.
      - Integer
-     - 1: enables fallback function
+     - 2: enables fallback function

        0: disables fallback function

-       Default: 1
+       Default: 2
      -
    * - MS_JIT_MODULES
      - Specifies which modules in static graph mode require JIT static compilation, and their functions and methods will be compiled into static calculation graphs.